secwexen/security-playbooks/playbooks/privilege-escalation/privileged-service-abuse.md

 ## Related Detection Rules

-No dedicated Windows-service detection rule is currently available in the repository.
+No dedicated windows-service detection rule is currently available in the repository.

 ## Related Playbooks